Desmond Green

 Desmond Green (born October 11, 1989) is an American mixed martial artist who competed in the lightweight division for Ultimate Fighting Championship.
-Green is the current BYB Extreme Bare Knuckle Middleweight and Police Gazette Diamond Belt champion.
+Green is a bare-knuckle boxer for BYB Extreme Fighting Series, where he is the current BYB Middleweight Champion and Police Gazette Diamond Belt champion.

 Background

 Green wrestled at Rush–Henrietta High School, where he won a state championship.
 He later wrestled at University at Buffalo, where he worked towards a major degree in social sciences.
 He was removed from the wrestling team after he tested positive for marijuana.
 Green was a Mid-American Conference Champion and three-time Division 1 NCAA Qualifier.

 Green also worked part-time at Walmart as a cashier before signing a contract with Bellator MMA.

 Green has three children: two daughters named Tsajelia, Dahlia and a son named Desmond Jr.

 Mixed martial arts career

 Early career

 Green started his professional career in 2012.
 He fought mainly for northeastern American promotions.
 In the first year of his career, he amassed a record of 8 wins and 1 loss.

 Early in 2013, shortly after winning the New England Fights lightweight title with his TKO victory over UFC veteran Henry Martinez, Green signed with Bellator MMA to fight in the featherweight tournament.